helix-foundation/currency/contracts/VDF/README.md

  - [License](#license)

 ## Security
 The recommended parameters for the VDF are a 2048-bit n, a 256-bit x, and t=40. t can be lower or higher, depending on the selected time window from the start of the commitment to x to the deadline to reveal y. finding a valid prime x such that x^2 is also a false positive to the primality test is too hard of a constraint on the attacker.
-The value of x is controlled by a potential attacker, but is highly limited (must be close after the previous blockhash, caste as a uint256).
+The value of x is controlled by a potential attacker, but is highly limited (must be within 1000 after the previous blockhash, caste as a uint256).
 This does not guarantee that any such malicious x is valid.
 See [Security Details Details](#security-details) for additional information.

 ## Background
 The contract holds a constant `N` which is the RSA-style modulus.
 2048-bit modulus is from the RSA-2048 challenge https://en.wikipedia.org/wiki/RSA_Factoring_Challenge.
 Our security assumptions rely on RSA challenge rules: no attacker knows or can obtain the factorization, and factorization wasn't recorded on generation of the number.